COVID-19 Information: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 Emergency Room Wait Times

-Home > Living Well > Health Library > Surgical Excision of Melanoma
+Home > Living Well > Health Library > Melanoma Excision Surgery

 Surgery to remove (excise) a melanoma removes the entire melanoma along with a border (margin) of normal-appearing skin.
 The width of the border of normal skin removed depends on the depth of the melanoma.
 More tissue, usually skin and fat, is also removed from under the melanoma.